EricTurnerDev/desktop-scripts-bb/README.md

 ## Scripts

 * imgur - Upload images to Imgur from the command line.
-* postgresql_backup - Dump a postgresql database.
+* postgresql-backup - Dump a postgresql database.
-* snapraid_aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).
+* snapraid-aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).

 ---